 19. Simple data writer

 Q-12.
-Explain what is Pre-processor Element?
+What does the Pre-processor do?
 Name a few of them.

 Ans.
-It enables configuring a sample request before executing it or to update those variables present in the response text that may not be extracted.
+It enables configuring a sample request before executing it or updating those variables present in the response text that may not be extracted.

 Some of the main pre-processor elements are as follows.